Zarafa (film): Plot

 The film is framed by a village elder (Vernon Dobtcheff) telling a story to a group of eager children.

 Set in the early 19th Century, the story tells of Maki (Max Renaudin), a ten-year-old orphaned Sudanese boy who has been sold into slavery with his friend Soula.
-He escapes the villainous slave trader Moreno (Thierry Frémont) and comes across a young giraffe and its mother.
+He escapes the abusive slave trader Moreno (Thierry Frémont) and comes across a young giraffe and its mother.
 Moreno catches up to Maki and kills the mother giraffe.
 Maki promises the calf's mother that he'll protect and nurture her.
-Just as Moreno is about to take him to his slave camp, Hassan, a Bedouin nomad (Simon Abkarian), intervenes and saves his life.
+Just as Moreno is about to take him to his slave camp, Hassan, a Bedouin nomad prince (Simon Abkarian), intervenes and saves his life.
 Maki follows Hassan as soon as he takes the giraffe with him.
 Hassan names the giraffe Zarafa (Arabic for "giraffe") and reluctantly agrees to take care of Maki and Zarafa.
 They come across a merchant, Mahmoud, who gives them two Tibetan cows, Mounh and Sounh.
 Maki discovers Soula being forced into slave labor by Moreno.
-When the evil man turns his attention on Maki, Soula hits him with a palm leaf, but before Moreno can beat her with his whip, Maki cries out for her and Hassan steps in.
+When the rogue turns his attention on Maki, Soula hits him with a palm leaf, but before Moreno can beat her with his whip, Maki cries out for her and Hassan steps in.
 Maki thanks Hassan for saving him.

 Hassan is on a mission to the Pasha of Egypt, Mehemet Ali, who wants to offer a young giraffe to the King of France, Charles X, to convince him to unite his country against the Ottomans besieging Alexandria.
 Maki and Hassan join together with the aeronaut Malaterre (François-Xavier Demaison), who agrees to take Zarafa to Paris via a hot air balloon.
 Hassan convinces Maki to leave Zarafa, but Malaterre thinks otherwise, seeing Maki's determination, and takes the boy with them.
 The basket gets heavy, so the cows jump overboard, and Hassan unwittingly tosses Maki after them, as Maki is hidden in a bale of hay.
 Maki and the two cows land on a pirate ship, where they come across the pirate queen Bouboulina and her ragtag crew.
 Maki explains that he is in pursuit of a treasure of great value aboard the balloon.
 Instead of taking him prisoner, Bouboulina welcomes Maki to her crew.
 Meanwhile, Moreno is determined to hunt down Maki and arrives on shore with Soula in tow.
 Bouboulina and her crew rescue Maki and scare off Moreno and his henchmen.
 The group continues on their journey.
-During a perilous crossing of the mountains where the balloon crashed, one of the cows is taken by a pack of wolves.
+During a perilous crossing of the mountains where the balloon crashed, one of the cows is taken by a pack of grey wolves.